The Gap That Costs Americans Billions Every Year

 Capital One 3604.10%$0$0None$250KMonthly

-Chase Savings (traditional)0.01%$300$5Min balance/DD$250KMonthly
+Chase savings (traditional)0.01%$300$5Min balance/DD$250KMonthly

 Bank of America (traditional)0.01%$100$8Min balance/DD$250KMonthly

-⚠️ APYs as of January 2025 β€” rates change frequently.
+APYs as of January 2025 - rates change frequently.
 The last two rows show traditional bank savings accounts for comparison.
-All listed institutions are FDIC members.
-Smaller regional banks at the top of best-buy tables may not be household names β€” always verify FDIC membership at fdic.gov before opening.
+Always verify FDIC membership at fdic.gov before opening.

-HYSA Earnings Calculator β€” See Your Exact Return
+HYSA Earnings Calculator - See Your Exact Return

 Enter your balance and an APY to calculate exactly how much more a high-yield savings account earns compared to a typical bank rate.

-πŸ’° Calculate Your HYSA Earnings
+Calculate Your HYSA Earnings

 See what you'd earn at different rates.
 Educational estimate only.

-πŸ“Š Your Earnings Comparison
+Your Earnings Comparison

 Enter your balance and